Merit 3D

 What is the time frame for getting my parts?

-The time frame for producing your part depends on the complexity of the design, the size of the order, and the availability of materials.
-(During the design and testing phases, we can often produce parts in a matter of days or weeks, depending on the complexity.
+The time frame for producing your part depends on the complexity of the model, the size of the order, and the availability of materials.
+(During the modelling and testing phases, we can often produce parts in a matter of days or weeks, depending on the complexity.
 In mass production, we typically offer weekly shipments for larger orders.)
 Please contact us with your specific requirements, and we will provide you with an estimated time frame for your project.

 What is the capacity of Merit3D to print my part?